CodeFort: Robust Training for Code Generation Models

 In this example, the code perturbations perform two context-free perturbations, insert ``B'' and substitute ``G H'' with ``Y'', and two context-sensitive perturbations, substitute all ``C'' with ``X'' and substitute all ``I'' with ``Z Z''. \end{example}

-To create sequence-level pairing, we introduce a mask sequence $\mask$ ($\pt{\mask}$) for the original sequence $\bfx$ (and the perturbed sequence $\pt{\bfx}$, respectively).
-Each mask value indicates which kind of perturbation is applied to the corresponding token, \unptb{} for unperturbed, \freeptb{} for context-free, and \senptb{} for context-sensitive. \begin{example} We show the two masks of Example~\ref{exp: listing}.
+To create sequence-level pairing, we introduce a mask sequence $\mask$ ($\pt{\mask}$) for the original sequence $\bfx$ (and the perturbed one $\pt{\bfx}$, respectively).
+Each mask value indicates which kind of perturbation is applied to the corresponding token, \unptb{} for unperturbed, \freeptb{} for context-free, and \senptb{} for context-sensitive. \begin{example} We show two masks of Example~\ref{exp: listing}.

 \end{example}